FixelAlgorithmsTeam/fixel/_posts/2018-07-21-fixel-fft-wizard-1-ps.md

 ![Fixel FFT Wizard Photoshop Plug In][01]
 {% if layout.type != "post" %}
 The [Fourier Transform][02] is one of the most powerful methods to analyze signals / data.
 It is widely used in the [Image Processing][03] world as on of the most used tool for any algorithms developer.
-In this post we'll cover the intuiotive ideas behind it and how to use it for Image Restoration while avoiding the Math!
+In this post we'll cover the intuitive ideas behind it and how to use it for Image Restoration while avoiding the Math!
 {% endif %}

 ## Background

 The [Fourier Transform][02] is one of the most powerful methods to analyze signals / data.
 It is widely used in the [Image Processing][03] world as on of the most used tool for any algorithms developer.
 It has a flavor specialized for [Discrete Signals](https://en.wikipedia.org/wiki/Discrete_time_and_continuous_time) called [Discrete Fourier Transform][04] (DFT) which has a fast and efficient implementation called [Fast Fourier Transform][05] (FFT).
-We won't dive into the math and ideas behind the [DFT][04] but the basic idea is pretty simple.
+We won't dive into the Math and ideas behind the [DFT][04] but the basic idea is pretty simple.
 For images the [DFT][04] means we can represent data either by values of each pixel in a spatial grid or have equivalent representation which is the energy of periodic 2D signal.
 In [Digital Image Processing][03] there are operations easier to do in the Spatial representation (Image itself) and operations easier to do on the frequency domain.